clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/hyper-v.rst

 #.
 Download the :file:`clear-[VERSION]-hyperv.vhdx.gz` for Microsoft* Hyper-V
    from the `downloads`_ website.

 #.
-Verify the image using these instructions: :ref:`download-verify-decompress`.
+Verify and extract the image using these instructions:

-#.
-Extract the image.
-After extraction, the file should be named
+   :ref:`download-verify-decompress`.

-   :file:`clear-[VERSION]-hyperv.vhdx`.
+   After extraction, the file should be named :file:`clear-[VERSION]-hyperv.vhdx`.

 Create and configure new VM